-Husband Dave found this recipe over at our friends’ web site called Rouxbe Cooking School.
-Admittedly, I was initially very sceptical of the sun-dried tomato coconut combination but it’s fantastic and this is now a weekday regular for us.
-It’s easy to prepare and can also be the basis for a great variation on chickpea spinach curry.
+This is a great variation on chickpea spinach curry.
 We ate this as a stew accompanied by a salad but you could also serve it on mashed yams, rice, or as a wrap.

-This recipe is from Rouxbe Cooking School which you should check out anyways, if you’re interested in cooking, great recipes and beautiful instructional videos.
+This recipe is from Rouxbe Cooking School which has great vegan and vegetarian recipes and beautiful instructional videos.

 1 yellow onion

 2 cups cooked chickpeas (1 – 15 oz can)